MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 ### Bot authentication

 The Azure Active Directory is a cloud identity provider that allows to build applications that securely sign in users using industry  standard protocols like **OAuth2.0**.
-For more information, see [Azure Active Directory (AAD) identity provider](bot-builder-concept-identity-providers.md#azure-active-directory-aad-identity-provider).
+For more information, see [Azure Active Directory identity provider](bot-builder-concept-identity-providers.md#azure-active-directory-identity-provider).

 ### Next steps